 I attached a short screen recording to show what happens.

 Even though the consequences are different for different platforms, I would argue, that this bug affects all platforms, not just macOS.
 On macOS, the UI is frozen after darktable tries to change the window size in fullscreen mode.
 In Linux, you can't use the ellipse mask tool either due to the permanent window size flipping.
 Maybe someone can change the "system" tag of this issue from "MacOS X" to "all" and adjust the title.

-#6 Updated by Tobias Ellinghaus over 2 years ago
+#6 Updated by Tobias Ellinghaus almost 3 years ago

 - % Done changed from 20 to 100